AppalachiaInteractive/com.appalachia.legal/legal/PrivacyPolicy.md

 The right to data portability – You have the right to request that we transfer the data that we have collected to another organization, or directly to you, under certain conditions.

 If you make a request, we have one month to respond to you.
-If you would like to exercise any of these rights, please contact us at `privacy@AppalachiaInteractive.com`.
+If you would like to exercise any of these rights, please contact us at `privacy@appalachiainteractive.com`.
+We take this responsibility very seriously and will do everything we can to sort everything out for you.

 ### Children's Information

 Appalachia Interactive does not knowingly collect any Personal Identifiable Information from children under the age of 13.
 If you think that your child provided this kind of information on our website, we strongly encourage you to contact us immediately and we will do our best efforts to promptly remove such information from our records.
-Contact us at `privacy@AppalachiaInteractive.com`.
+Contact us at `privacy@appalachiainteractive.com`.
+We take this responsibility *extremely* seriously and will do everything we can to sort everything out for you.